HPLC: high-performance liquid chromatography

-HPLC (or high performance or high pressure liquid chromatography) is a separation analysing technique, based on the progressive migration of compounds in a column that withstands high pressures.
+HPLC (or high-performance or high-pressure liquid chromatography) is an analytical separation technique, based on the progressive migration of compounds in a column that withstands high pressures.

 - The compound: C